iPlumb3r/KeQuarks/Concepts/ReadMe.md

 Concepts
 ==

-This page is trying a "best of breed" approach for selecting candidate concept patterns for the HGQ-4-KEEP initiative ...
+This page is trying a "best of breed" approach for selecting candidate concepts & concept patterns for the HGQ-4-KEEP initiative ...
 ... in order to define a powerful (and beautiful ;-) KeQuarks (Meta-)Model

 In order to avoid any debate about terminology :